Dracaena Compacta

 Contains saponins, which are toxic to dogs and cats.
 If ingested, it can cause vomiting, salivation, and dilated pupils in cats.

-Care Guide for Dracaena Compacta
+Dracaena Compacta Care

 In-Depth Care & Growth